Migrating to an external database

 For most users, the

 database_transfer tool is automatically installed as part of the main Burp Suite Enterprise Edition installation process.
-However, if your first ever version of Burp Suite Enterprise Edition was 2020.1-2902 or earlier, you need to run the database transfer command manually:
+However, if your first version of Burp Suite Enterprise Edition was 2023.9 or earlier, you may not have the tool or it may fail to run.
+In this case, you need to run the database transfer command manually: